nodos-dev/docs/README.md

 The production workflow builds the MkDocs site, uploads the generated static files to the VPS, configures nginx, and runs a health check.

+It writes these nginx config paths on the VPS:

+- `/etc/nginx/sites-available/nodos-docs.conf`
+- `/etc/nginx/sites-enabled/nodos-docs.conf`

 Required GitHub Actions configuration:

 - Repository variable `VPS_HOST`